 I want to tell you about this legend that comes from England:

 A famous legend is that of Saint Dustin, an elderly farrier, which spread between 909 and 988 AD.
-It is said that one day this poor craftsman had a meeting with Satan, who asked him to shoe the hooves of his horse.
+One day, this poor craftsman met with Satan, who asked him to shoe his horse’s hooves.

 Instead, Dustin ironed those on his feet, causing him enormous pain.
-The devil, in order to ease his pain, promised the craftsman that he would never enter a house with a horseshoe hanging on the front door.
-He was released only after he had promised never to enter a place protected by a horseshoe on the door ever again.
+To ease his pain, the devil promised the craftsman that he would never enter a house with a horseshoe hanging on the front door.
+He was released only after promised never to enter a place protected by a horseshoe on the door again.

 Another belief about the powers of the horseshoe, wants the evil eye force to come from the shape similar to the female genital system.
 In ancient times there was a widespread idea that symbols related to female sexuality could divert evil spirits.
 The proof is found on some doors of the Churches built in the Middle Ages, on which there were bas-reliefs representing the genital organ of a woman so that demons would get distracted and would not have entered inside.